fny/interrobang/README.md

 end # => :ensure_correct_on_saturday!
 ```

-Beware! `Interrobang` will bangify undefined methods too that classes driven by `method_missing` can be converted too.
+Beware! `Interrobang` will bangify undefined methods too.
+This allows for classes driven by `method_missing` to be converted.

 ```ruby
 class NaySayer